 Serving Suggestions

-Cranberries aren’t just for holidays or turkey sandwiches, try some on short stack pancakes or french toast for one , pork chops, stirred into yogurt, dolloped onto small baked camembert cheese, served as an accompaniment to a cheese board or charcuterie board.
+Cranberries aren’t just for holidays or turkey sandwiches.
+Try some on short stack pancakes or french toast for one , pork chops, stirred into yogurt, dolloped onto small baked camembert cheese, served as an accompaniment to a cheese board or charcuterie board.
 My favorite ways to serve is topped onto old fashioned homemade biscuits or poured over vanilla ice cream.

 Can I make this ahead?

-Stored in an airtight covered container your homemade cranberry jam will stay fresh for up to one week.
-If you don’t think you will use it within that time frame then pour the jam into covered airtight containers and freeze for up to one month.
+Your homemade cranberry jam will stay fresh for up to one week if stored in an airtight container.
+If you don’t think you will use it within that time frame, pour the jam into covered airtight containers and freeze for up to one month.

 Can I freeze fresh cranberry jam?

-Yes, homemade cranberry sauce freezes well. make a larger batch and freeze it for later.
+Yes, homemade cranberry sauce freezes well.
+Make a larger batch and freeze it for later.
 Freeze your homemade sauce in an airtight container or freezer-safe plastic bag to prevent freezer burn.
 If there is any strange smell, flavor appearance, or mold, toss it!

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.